The Black Douglas (novel): Reception

 Crockett was a best-selling novelist in his day, and The Black Douglas was one of his most famous books.

 Legacy

-Fantasy author J.R.R.
+The fantasy author J.R.R.
 Tolkien wrote of being impressed as a boy by The Black Douglas.
-He said he based the battle with the wargs in The Lord of the Rings on the battle with werewolves.
+He said he based the battle with the wargs in The Lord of the Rings on Crockett's battle with werewolves.
 However Tolkien said that he hadn't read the novel as an adult.
 Scholar Douglas A. Anderson has drawn parallels with the attack of the wargs in The Hobbit.
 In addition, in his opinion, the ending of the chapter "The Battle of the Werewolves" in The Black Douglas is similar to the end of "The Siege of Gondor" in The Lord of the Rings.
 Jared Lobdell has suggested The Black Douglas's overall style and imagery had an influence on Tolkien, and that De Retz inspired Tolkien's character, Sauron.
 Sholto's secret mail-coat may have inspired Frodo's mithril coat.